Fiberfab: Accessories

 Fiberfab's product line included assorted autobody accessories and custom parts.
 The company made fiberglass seat buckets, hoods and hood scoops, wheel flares, and assorted custom body parts for Jaguars and the VW Beetle.

 Custom Corvette conversions

 Among the company's first products were replacement nose assemblies for early Corvettes.
 One version gave older Corvettes a front similar to the XP-700 concept car.
-Another product more closely resembled the 1961 Mako Shark concept car that influenced the 1967 C3 Corvette.
+Another product more closely resembled the 1961 Mako Shark concept car that influenced the C2 and C3 Corvettes.

 E/T Mustang conversion

 Another of Fiberfab's early products was the E/T Mustang conversion.
 This kit was designed by a moonlighting Larry Shinoda.
 The final product looked somewhat like the nose of the mid-engined Ford Mustang I prototype.

 An estimated fifty E/T Mustang kits were produced by Fiberfab.
 One was installed on an original Shelby Mustang.

 Similar kits were later produced by a company called VFN Fiberglass.